Carlo Goldoni: Move to France and death

 In 1757, he engaged in a bitter dispute with playwright Carlo Gozzi, which left him utterly disgusted with the tastes of his countrymen; so much so that in 1761 he moved to Paris, where he received a position at court and was put in charge of the Théâtre-Italien.
 He spent the rest of his life in France, composing most of his plays in French and writing his memoirs in that language.

-Among the plays which he wrote in French, the most successful was Le bourru bienfaisant, dedicated to the Marie Adélaïde, a daughter of Louis XV and aunt to the dauphin, the future Louis XVI of France.
+Among the plays which he wrote in French, the most successful was Le bourru bienfaisant, dedicated to Marie Adélaïde, a daughter of Louis XV and aunt to the dauphin, the future Louis XVI of France.
 It premiered on 4 February 1771, almost nine months after the dauphin's marriage to Marie Antoinette.
 Goldoni enjoyed considerable popularity in France; in 1769, when he retired to Versailles, the King gave him a pension.
 He lost this pension after the French Revolution.
 The Convention eventually voted to restore his pension the day after his death.
 It was restored to his widow, at the pleading of the poet André Chénier; "She is old", he urged, "she is seventy-six, and her husband has left her no heritage save his illustrious name, his virtues and his poverty."

 Goldoni's impact on Italian theatre

 In his Memoirs Goldoni amply discusses the state of Italian comedy when he began writing.
 At that time, Italian comedy revolved around the conventionality of the Commedia dell'arte, or improvised comedy.
-Goldoni took to himself the task of superseding the comedy of masks and the comedy of intrigue by representations of actual life and manners through the characters and their behaviors.
-He rightly maintained that Italian life and manners were susceptible of artistic treatment such as had not been given them before.
+Goldoni took to himself the task of superseding the comedy of masks and the comedy of intrigue with representations of actual life and manners through the characters and their behaviours.
+He maintained that Italian life and manners were susceptible of artistic treatment such as had not been given them before.

 His works are a lasting monument to the changes that he initiated: a dramatic revolution that had been attempted but not achieved before.
-Goldoni's importance lay in providing good examples rather than precepts.
-Goldoni says that he took for his models the plays of Molière and that whenever a piece of his own succeeded he whispered to himself: "Good, but not yet Molière."
+Goldoni's importance lies in providing good examples rather than precepts.
+Goldoni says that he took for his models the plays of Molière and that whenever a piece of his own succeeded he whispered to himself: "Good, but not yet Molière".
 Goldoni's plays are gentler and more optimistic in tone than Molière's.

 It was this very success that was the object of harsh critiques by Carlo Gozzi, who accused Goldoni of having deprived the Italian theatre of the charms of poetry and imagination.
 The great success of Gozzi's fairy dramas so irritated Goldoni that it led to his self-exile to France.

 Goldoni gave to his country a classical form, which, though it has since been cultivated, has yet to be cultivated by a master.